camroach87/gefcom2017data/README.md

 # gefcom2017data

-Data for eight zones in New England as used in the direct track of the 2017 Global Energy Forecasting Competition (GEFCom2017).
-Zones are included in the table below.
+Data for eight bottom-level zones and two aggregated zones in New England as used in the direct track of the 2017 Global Energy Forecasting Competition (GEFCom2017).
+Zones are shown in the table below.

 Zone                          | Abbreviation | Type
 ------------------------------|-------------|-----------